Anurag-Varma/tuya-bulb-django/README.md

 # tuya-cloud-bulb-user-interface
-This project is developed using Tuya SDK, which enables you to quickly develop smart devices, branded APP, cloud development project, etc.

-For more information, please check Tuya Developer Click and Connect Challenge https://pages.tuya.com/develop/ClickAndConnect_TuyaDeveloper?_source=e9684c7ca6b31e7221c8420f5af94631
+This is a continuation to my previous project, along with new user interface with django framework, previous project: https://github.com/Anurag-Varma/tuya-cloud-smart-bulb

 <br>
 <h3>Installing:</h3>